hanseljulio/Trie/README.md

  * Class contains data structure for the root
  * Functions:
    * getRoot()
-     * This function returns the root of the tree
+     * This function returns the root of the tree as an EntryNode data type
    * toString()
      * This function returns the root as a string